-The most recent report of the United Nations High-Level Commission on Health Employment and Economic Growth described the importance of a global workforce that will support the creation of 40 million new jobs, particularly in low- and middle-income countries by 2030.
-Critical needs include global health policy, data and informatics, systems thinking, ethics, economics and community-based care.
+The most recent report of the United Nations High-Level Commission on Health Employment and Economic Growth described the importance of a global workforce that will support the creation of 40 million new jobs by 2030, particularly in low- and middle-income countries.
+Critical needs include global health policy, data and informatics, quality and process improvement, ethics, economics and community-based care.

 Specific career titles include:

-Commonly cited hiring organizations include the Peace Corps, the United States Agency for International Development, the Centers for Disease Control and Prevention, the World Health Organization, the United Nations Children's Fund, and other nongovernmental organizations.
-Other opportunities include postgraduate fellowships with the CDC and UNICEF, among others.
+Commonly cited hiring organizations include the Peace Corps, the United States Agency for International Development, the Centers for Disease Control and Prevention, the United Nations Children's Fund, other nongovernmental organizations, and state and federal agencies.